ukncsc/lme/docs/chapter4.md

 First you will need to create an index.
 If you would like to use the pre-made dashboards, the import process creates the index for you.

-The dashboard and visualisation objects are contained within a JSON file and can be easily imported by clicking ‘Management’ -> ‘Saved Objects’.
-Please follow the steps in Figure 1, and the JSON files are located in [Chapter 4 Files\dashboard 'version'.json](/Chapter%204%20Files/).
+The dashboard and visualisation objects are contained within a NDJSON file (previously JSON) and can be easily imported by clicking ‘Management’ -> ‘Saved Objects’.
+Please follow the steps in Figure 1, and the NDJSON files are located in [Chapter 4 Files\dashboard 'version'.ndjson](/Chapter%204%20Files/).

 ![Importing Objects](import.jpg)